shuichiro-endo/spider/README.md

-# This tool cannot transfer data correctly because it does not take TCP sequence numbers into account.
-# Please use it for experimental purposes.

 # spider
+> [!CAUTION]
+> This tool cannot transfer data correctly because it does not take TCP sequence numbers into account.
+>
+> Please use it for experimental purposes.

 socks5 proxy tunnel tool